 In certain areas of professional activity such as industry, the medical sector or even scientific research, state-of-the-art equipment is essential.
 Thermometers, these daily technical assistants, must provide you with the most high accuracy possible, but must also be able to measure temperature over wide measuring ranges.
 You will find on the market professional thermometer two solutions for high temperature measurement: thermocouple and infrared thermometer.
 The specialists of Thermometer.co.uk, experts in high temperature thermometers, come back with you on how these tools work and guide you in your choice.

-Models of professional high temperature thermometers🌡
+Models of professional high temperature thermometers 🌡

 🔗 The thermocouple

-A thermocouple is very quick and easy to use.
+A thermocouple is very fast and easy to use.
 It is connected to a thermometer to measure the signal and display the temperature.
 Simply plug the probe into the electronic measuring device and select the temperature setting.
 The thermocouple measures temperature by generating a potential difference in millivolts across the two terminals of the temperature probe.
-It is made of an alloy of two precious metals joined by a solder at the end.
+It is made of an alloy of two precious metals connected by a weld at the end.
 Subjected to a certain temperature, metals generate a voltage in mV which is then analysed, measured and transmitted by a regulator or any other regulation process, to display the temperature.

 🧲 The infrared thermometer

 laser infrared thermometer, which is a digital and non-contact thermometer, which certainly allows you to take body temperature (like the forehead thermometers you will find at the doctor's), but it can also be used to high temperatures.
 Indeed, if you want to check the ambient temperature of an industrial oven that can go up to 1800°C, it is possible to do it remotely with an infrared thermometer.